doke-v/react-identicons/README.md

 * `padding` (Number) Padding around blocks.
 Defaults to 0.
 * `bg` (String) Override color for background blocks.
 Transparent by default.
 * `fg` (String) Override color for foreground blocks.
 Generated randomly by hash by default.
-* `palette` (Array) Provide an array of colors to be used ad foreground block colors.
+* `palette` (Array) Provide an array of colors to be used as foreground block colors.
 * `count` (Number) Block count, can't be higher than 5.
 Useful for generating smaller (i.e. 3x3 identicons)